Diablov7/Gitbook/performance-scoring-and-compensation.md

 Evaluated qualitatively based on:

 * Presence and responsiveness
-* Engajament quality and quantity
+* Engagement quality and quantity
 * Helpfulness to users

 Tracked automatically via Telegram Bot and measured monthly&#x20;